 Library resources such as books, articles, journals, and videos can be found using the Library Homepage.
 From the top center portion of the page, click on the appropriate tab and search.
 See: Types of Sources, Search Tips.

 When doing research, it is important to find information that is reliable and appropriate for your assignment.
 Some assignments may require you to use certain types of sources such as primary or secondary sources, or specific types of periodicals such as scholarly, peer-reviewed journals.
 Other assignments may require you to limit the number sources you use.
 Often Internet sources fall into this category.
 In all cases, you should always evaluate the information included in your assignments.
 See: Using the CRAAP Test, Primary vs. Secondary Sources, and Scholarly (Peer Reviewed) Articles vs. Popular Articles.

 Incorporating sources into your paper is a crucial part of the research process.
-The video, Incorporating Sources (Video by CLIP), provides a general overview.
 See: Avoiding Plagiarism and Paraphrasing.
 Also see Using Research by Purdue University's Online Writing Lab (OWL), and Quoting and Paraphrasing by University of Wisconsin's Writing Center.